mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

       Step 13

-(updated)
-  .. admonition:: todo

-     Take picture

 14. Fix the "Main piece" on the upper plate of the frame, by help of 8x M3 bolts.
-Put the cables with the XTC connector toward the front of your drone.
+Put the cables with the XT connector toward the front of your drone.

   .. figure:: _static/mp_frame_1_bis.jpg